-As mentioned above, many people’s whose accounts are limited or terminated use fake identities.
+As mentioned above, many people whose accounts are limited or terminated use fake identities.

-This is where you are Simon Wanjala from Kenya but you register as Michael Monroe from U.S.
+This is where you are Simon Wanjala from Kenya but you register as Michael Monroe from the US.

-This poses you to some risks such as PayPal limitation and US taxation.
-A friend’s US PayPal account was flagged and he was called by IRS to pay taxes.
+This exposes you to some risks such as PayPal limitation and US taxation.
+A friend’s US PayPal account was once flagged and he was called by IRS to pay taxes.
 Little did he know this would happen when he stacked his account with lots of “saved” dollars.

-$200,000 (cumulative) in your PayPal account or 200 transactions will get your account flagged by PayPal, not for bad reasons though.
+Processing $200,000 (cumulative) in your PayPal account or 200 transactions (whichever comes first) will get your account flagged by PayPal.
+Not for bad reasons though.

 If you registered with a fake US identity, you are in deep problems and you will be required to pay taxes to the IRS.

 And you wonder why they say “be yourself”!